 Half a shot of limonada for every drop of him I have to swallow today.
+I take my limonada in the early mornings before the pigeons on the sidewalk are awake to call me a whore.

 The birds don’t know that it’s a habit.
 They don’t know me at all.